Rahulkapar/number-system-conversion/README.md

 # number-system-conversion
-This is a java program to convert non fractional number to another system.
+This is a java program to convert non fractional number to another number system.
+This program is developed by me rahul Kapar ig: grkh.rahul__